bendham/zoobermedia/README.md

 # Zoober Media

 An automatic video generation tool used to produce video for the wonderful YouTube channel [Zoober Media](https://www.youtube.com/zoobermedia).
+Newly added is a back-end to serve an admin client via a management console.

 ## Disclaimer